 - Briefly, summarize the content of the article in your own words.

-- Name some types of cheeses people consume in your country.
+- Name some types of cheeses that people consume in your country.

 - Do you think it’s important to obtain a doctorate’s degree?
 Why or why not?